sdomanskyi/decneo/README.md

 	$ pip install -U sphinx

-To compile html version of the documentation go to docs/ directory and run:
+To compile html version of the documentation:

-	$ sphinx-build -E -a -b html ./source ./build
+	$ sphinx-build -E -a -b html ./docs/source ./docs/build

 We are utilizing a 3rd party Sphinx extension sphinxcontrib-images extension, allowing to display documentation images in a organized way.